RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 [Try it for yourself on Binder](https://mybinder.org/v2/gist/RobotOptimist/1adeb410287b0dde2a8bbfd77d38b228/HEAD?filepath=multiple_linear_regression.ipynb)

 Right away we start to see some major differences.
-First off, the algorithm detection experiment from the commandline tool shows some less than encouraging results for the proposed model.
+First off, the algorithm detection experiment from the command-line tool shows some less than encouraging results for the proposed model.

-We can get this output by running the commandline tool against our dataset with this command.
+We can get this output by running the command-line tool against our dataset with this command.

 `mlnet regression --dataset .\50_Startups.csv --label-col Profit`

-You can read more about the commandline tool [here.](/blog/take-a-look-at-mlnet)
+You can read more about the command-line tool [here.](/blog/take-a-look-at-mlnet)

 <picture-wrapper :legacy="false" file-name="screen-shots/regression-commandline-output_n1uacy" alt-text="Truly terrible metrics shown for the trainer algorithms in ML.NET"></picture-wrapper>

 The columns are not labeled at this stage of the output, but they are AlgorithmName, RSquared, Absolute-loss, Squared-loss, RMS-loss, Duration, Iteration.
 You can read about how to interpret these results from [Microsoft's guide.](https://docs.microsoft.com/en-us/dotnet/machine-learning/resources/metrics#evaluation-metrics-for-regression-and-recommendation)

 But here we are getting negative values for our RSquared values and our other metrics are equally bad.
 So already things are not equivalent to Python.
-However, the commandline experiment still did narrow down to the top two training algorithms used for regression.
+However, the command-line experiment still did narrow down to the top two training algorithms used for regression.

 1. SdcaRegression
 2. FastTreeRegression

 Also, recall that in Python we used OneHotEncoder to transform the State column such that it could be more easily used by the training algorithm.
 At this stage, it's unclear if ML.NET has done the same transformation - although judging by the analysis output it would appear it has not.

-Lets run a quick and dirty test to see if that column is the cause of our bad data by deleting the state column and running the commandline test again.
+Lets run a quick and dirty test to see if that column is the cause of our bad data by deleting the state column and running the command-line test again.

 <picture-wrapper :legacy="false" file-name="screen-shots/regression-commandline-output-nostate_ft08dt" alt-text="I cannot fool you, the metrics shown for these trainers are just awful."></picture-wrapper>

 We see an improvement in that the negative numbers are smaller - but still not the kind of output we would like.

-This indicates that the dataset is either too small for the mlnet commandline tool to create or that there is some other issue with the data that causes the mlnet commandline experiment to be no better than a guess as it regards making predictions based on this data.
+This indicates that the dataset is either too small for the mlnet command-line tool to create or that there is some other issue with the data that causes the mlnet command-line experiment to be no better than a guess as it regards making predictions based on this data.

-But lets forgive the commandline tool and move on to see if the actual implementation does better.
+But lets forgive the command-line tool and move on to see if the actual implementation does better.
 After all, we took our RSquared score for Python after we had completed a full implementation.
 I'd like to see parity with they Python sklearn `LinearRegression` trainer function.

 Some of these steps are exactly the same as simple linear regression covered in the previous blog post.